valignatev/blog/content/posts/emacs-font/index.md

 (defun set-frame-font-size (&optional font-size) "Change frame font size to FONT-SIZE.
-If no FONT-SIZE provided, adjust the size to its default variable."
+If no FONT-SIZE provided, reset the size to its default variable."
   (let ((font-size
      (or font-size
        (car (get 'my-font-size 'standard-value)))))